Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Discussion

-holds~\cite{matsuda:jpsj2007}. $T^{\dag}$ is the temperature at which the transition to a uniform superconducting state changes from continuous to discontinuous~\cite{sarma:jpcs1963,maki_tsuneto:ptp1964}. $T_{\mathrm{FFLO}}$ is the transition temperature to a nonuniform state.
-The reason of the coincidence is explained well by the relation between the Meissner kernel and the quartic coefficient in the GL free-energy for a uniform SC in Eq.~\eqref{eq:Omega_GL}.
-In the previous study~\cite{TS:prb2024}, we found that the superfluid density $Q$ and $b$ are related each other by
+It is known that the following relation holds between two transition temperatures of a conventional SC in Zeeman fields~\cite{matsuda:jpsj2007}.

-in several superconducting states, where $A>0$ is a constant \footnote{ If we do not perform the momentum integration analytically, $Q$ in Eq.~\eqref{eq:bq-relation} is replaced by $Q^{\mathcal{F}}$, which represents the contribution from the anomalous Green's function to the superfluid density. }.
-The pair fluctuation propagator can be expressed by
+where $T_{\mathrm{FFLO}}$ is the highest second-order transition temperature to the finite-momentum state in the $h$--$T$ phase diagram, and $T_{\mathrm{dis}}$ is the highest first-order (discontinuous) transition temperature to the uniform superconducting state~\cite{sarma:jpcs1963,maki_tsuneto:ptp1964}.
+The reason for the coincidence is well explained by the relations among the superfluid weight $Q(T)$, the quartic coefficient $b(T)$ in the GL free-energy for a uniform SC in Eq.~\eqref{eq:Omega_GL}, and the coefficient $B(T)$ in Eq.~\eqref{eq:DsR}.
+This study shows that the relation

-with $\tilde{A}>0$ being a constant.
-In such cases, the sign change of superfluid density characterizes $T^{\dag}$ and $T_{\mathrm{FFLO}}$ simultaneously, which explains the coincidence.
-Eq.~\eqref{eq:tt} holds true as long as the relation in Eq.~\eqref{eq:bq-relation} is satisfied and the quartic terms with respect to $q$ in Eq.~\eqref{eq:DsR_usingb} are negligible \footnote{ Of course, this argument is not valid when the electron correlation in the normal state is very strong~\cite{burkhardt:annphys1994}.
-However, the relation would hold true in most superconductors when the correlation is weak. }.
+holds with a constant $A_B>0$, and that $T_{\mathrm{FFLO}}$ is well characterized by $B=Q=0$.
+In a previous study~\cite{TS:prb2024}, we also found that the relation

-The relation between the sign of the superfluid density and the stability of the nonuniform superconducting states was pointed out in a previous paper~\cite{taylor:pra2006}.
-In addition, we make clear a close relationship also to the discontinuous transition to a uniform superconducting state.
-We provide a theoretical framework that explains the reasons for appearing the nonuniform superconducting states in terms of the concept of odd-frequency Cooper pairing.
-Actually, our theory explains the appearance of the nonuniform states in SCs preserving time-reversal symmetry.
+is satisfied near the transition temperature for uniform SCs, with $A_b>0$ being a constant, and that $T_{\mathrm{dis}}$ is characterized by $b=Q=0$ ~\footnote{ It is not possible to carry out the integration over momenta analytically in Eq.~\eqref{eq:K(0,0)} in many cases.
+In such cases, $Q$ in Eq.~\eqref{eq:bq-relation} can be replaced by $Q^{\mathcal{F}}$, which corresponds to the contribution of the anomalous Green's function to the superfluid density. }.
+In such cases, the sign change of the superfluid weight $Q$ characterizes both $T_{\mathrm{dis}}$ and $T_{\mathrm{FFLO}}$ simultaneously, thereby explaining their coincidence.
+Equation~\eqref{eq:tt} holds as long as the relation in Eq.~\eqref{eq:bq-relation} is satisfied and the higher order terms in Eq.~\eqref{eq:DsR} are negligible \footnote{ Of course, this argument is not valid when the electron correlations in the normal state are very strong~\cite{burkhardt:annphys1994}.
+However, the relation is expected to hold in most weak-coupling SCs. }.
+It should be noted that the relation between the sign of the superfluid density and the stability of finite-momentum superconducting states was also implicit in a previous study~\cite{taylor:pra2006}.